rafafdz/personal-assistant/README.md

 3. Add your credentials to `.env`:
    - Get your Telegram bot token from [@BotFather](https://t.me/botfather)
    - Get your Anthropic API key from [Anthropic Console](https://console.anthropic.com/)
+   - (Optional) For Google Calendar integration:
+     - Create a Google Cloud project
+     - Enable Google Calendar API
+     - Create OAuth 2.0 credentials (Desktop app or Web application)
+     - Download the credentials JSON file
+     - Add the path to `GOOGLE_OAUTH_CREDENTIALS_FILE` in `.env`
+     - When you ask about calendar events, the bot will provide an auth link
+     - Authenticate and send the code back to the bot

 ## Development